What is Espresso? | History, Brewing Guide And Benefits!

 You can also use pre-ground coffee, but it’s not recommended if you really want fresh flavors.

-1:2 is the perfect ratio for brewing Espresso that means 1 gram of coffee for the 2 grams of water.
-That makes up to 7-9 grams of coffee for single shot and 16-18 grams for double shot espresso.
+The ideal ratio for brewing espresso is 1:2, meaning 1 gram of coffee for every 2 grams of water.
+This translates to 7-9 grams of coffee for a single shot and 16-18 grams for a double shot.

 Step 3) Fill the portafilter